Make Custom HTTP APIs for your Golem App

 The routes field is a list of routes, each consisting of:

-• bindings: describes how to handle the request, for example by invoking an agent method
+method: one of GET, POST, DELETE, PUT, PATCH, HEAD, CONNECT, OPTIONS, TRACEpath: the path part of the URL, which may contain variables in{}bracesbindings: describes how to handle the request, for example by invoking an agent method

 The bindings field has several subfields:

-• optionally idempotencyKey: a Rib script that computes an idempotency key for the request
+idempotencyKey: a Rib script that computes an idempotency key for the request - optionally

-• optionally invocationContext: a Rib script that computes an invocation context for the request
+invocationContext: a Rib script that computes an invocation context for the request

 To learn more about the Rib scripting language, see the Rib page.